a-kossakowski/a-kossakowski/README.md

 ---

 ### Let’s Connect
-Feel free to open an issue, submit a pull request, or simply reach out—collaborations and conversations are always welcome.
+Feel free to open an issue, submit a pull request, or simply reach out, collaborations and conversations are always welcome.
 Thanks for stopping by!